Pacific County, Washington

 - 2010 - Pacific County experiences severe flooding from heavy rains.

-This timeline provides a condensed summary of the historical journey of Pacific County, Washington.
+This timeline provides a concise overview of the key events in the history of Pacific County, Washington.